Generalizing Riemann curvature to Regge metrics

 \subsection{Specialization to the Einstein tensor}

 Let $N\geq 3$.
-The Einstein tensor for smooth metrics is given using the above-mentioned Ricci curvature and scalar curvature by $\Einstein=\Ricci-\frac{1}{2}\Scalar\,g$.
-Its generalization to Regge metrics can be seen from our Riemann curvature generalization as follows.
-Define the bijective algebraic operator $J:\Sc(\T)\to \Sc(\T)$ by $J\rho= \rho-\frac{1}{2}\tr{\rho}g$.
-Then, using the vanishing trace Regge subspace defined in \eqref{eq:Regg-zero}, test functions of the form
+The Einstein tensor for smooth metrics is given using the above-mentioned Ricci curvature, scalar curvature, and algebraic operator $J$ by $\Einstein=\Ricci-\frac{1}{2}\Scalar\,g=J\,\Ricci$.
+Its generalization to Regge metrics therefore directly follows from \eqref{eq:A-Ricci} using test functions of the form